Josef-Friedrich/check_unattended_upgrades/README.md

     Check if the configuration 'Unattended-Upgrade::Mail' is set properly.
  -r
     Check if the configuration 'Unattended-Upgrade::Remove-Unused-Dependencies' is set properly.
+ -R
+    Check if the machine needs a reboot.
  -s
     Check if the configuration 'APT::Periodic::RandomSleep' is set properly.
+ -S
+    Check if 'Unattended-upgrades' is configured to handle security updates.
  -u
     Check if the configuration 'APT::Periodic::Unattended-Upgrade' is set properly.
  -w